 Over the course of my studies I became more interested in the spiritual and philosophical side to the teaching of yoga and I try to stay true to the lineage of this ancient practice.
 I now teach Vinyasa Flow and Hatha Yoga in several different settings.

 I am very lucky to work in a broad spectrum of places, as well as my regular classes, workshops and day retreats.
 I have worked for Sweaty Betty, helping to launch their ‘power’ line; given an introduction to yoga to A-Level students at The Ashcombe; taught at summer festivals; and volunteered for charity events.
-I have taught 1:1s to students with many different requirements - for fitness, to help recover from injury, to help cope with grief and through life threatening illness.
+I have taught 1:1s to students with many different requirements - for fitness, to help recover from injury, to help cope with grief and supporting through terminal cancer.

 Yoga For Body